Nexis-Network/NEXIS/evm-utils/architecture.md

 `Active` state is accumulating state changes and transactions that would be executed, but newer write in database dirrectly.
 On bank freeze `Active` state transit to `Committed` and save block header in its structure.

-When solana create new bank (at slot beginning) state is again reset to `Empty`.
+When nexiscreate new bank (at slot beginning) state is again reset to `Empty`.

 Original state machine was later simplified in code, and now Empty and Active are merged into one - `Incoming`